Standard HVAC Unit Sizes

-Whether you’re replacing an existing HVAC system or installing a new system, choosing the system that is right for your property is important.
-With multiple types of HVAC systems on the market, as well as several efficiency ratings to consider, this short guide will provide information about each type and what it covers to help you make an informed decision.
+Whether you’re replacing an existing HVAC system or installing a new system, you may be wondering, “What size air conditioner do I need?”
+With multiple types of HVAC systems on the market, as well as several efficiency ratings to consider, this guide will provide information about each type and what it covers to help you make an informed decision.

 Types of HVAC Systems

 HVAC is an acronym meaning “heating, ventilation and air conditioning.”
 All systems are designed to keep indoor environments comfortable year-round.
 Systems can run on gas, electric or a furnace.
 There are four general categories for HVAC systems:

 Every HVAC system will come with a number describing its cooling capacity.
 Cooling capacity is essentially a way to make sure the system you are picking is adequate for your home/space.
 To figure out the cooling capacity you need, multiple the square footage of the space you need cooled by 25.
 The resulting number is your BTU (British Thermal Units).
 So, for example, a 1,000 square foot room needs a unit with a cooling capacity of 25,000 BTU.
 Another term you will see used often for HVAC systems’ cooling capacities is “ton.”
 A ton equals 12,000 BTU (which would adequately cool about 500 square feet).
 We list BTU/tonnage where applicable for each system described below.

 The following chart is an estimation for tonnage coverage based on the square footage of your property.
 You’ll also want to take into consideration the climate where your property is located to ensure you have appropriate tonnage to handle the varying temperatures in your area.